MicrosoftDocs/powerapps-docs/powerapps-docs/teams/bulletins-architecture.md

 1. Once a user selects any Bulletin FAQ from FAQ’s screen, the selected Bulletin FAQ will be stored at a global variable **gblRecordBulletinFAQ.**
 2. The Bulletin FAQ details like category, question, and answer are displayed using **gblRecordBulletinFAQ**.
-3. If the user makes any changes to the Bulletin FAQ, then the ‘Save’ button gets activated.
+3. If the user makes any changes to the Bulletin FAQ, then the **Save** button gets activated.
 This is known with the help of **varDirtyCategory, varDirtyQuestion, varDirtyAnswer, varDirtyReadyForReview, varDirtyFeatured variables**.
-4. Once saved, the Bulletin FAQ moves to Draft state if ‘Ready for review’ is marked as ‘No’ else Bulletin FAQ moves to pending state if ‘Ready for review’ is marked as ‘Yes’.
+4. Once saved, the Bulletin FAQ moves to Draft state if "Ready for review" is marked as "No" else Bulletin FAQ moves to pending state if ‘Ready for review’ is marked as ‘Yes’.
 So Team owners can approve them to publish.

 #### Updating an FAQ